aws-samples/aws-edge-native-nomad/README.md

 ### Orchestration infrastructure (Cloud)

 Nomad can be used in three different configurations :
-* server mode: the control plane of the nomad cluster
+* server mode: the control plane of the nomad cluster.
 * client mode: the data plane of the nomad cluster or worker nodes.
-Client are managing containers for example
+Client are managing containers for example.
-* CLI mode: interact  with the cluster
+* CLI mode: interact  with the cluster.

 Whereas the Nomad server will be deployed on the cloud, the client or CLI mode will be deployed at the edge or at the customer premises.
-This repository only focus on the deployment on the nomad server on AWS.
-As nomad client  can be seen as a database application with three requirements:
+A nomad control plane  can be seen as a database application with three requirements:
 * nomad server should be deployed as a cluster with an odd number of occurrence between 1 and 9 (1 is not recommended).
 * nomad server should communicate over a LAN network
 * nomad server should be deployed with a persistent file system

-For securing the nomad cluster we use two layers of security: [mTLS and ACL](https://www.nomadproject.io/docs/concepts/security).
+HashiCorp Nomad relies on two layers of security: [mTLS and ACL](https://www.nomadproject.io/docs/concepts/security).

 ### ACM PCA Stack (Cloud)